 Animal research supports this notion.
 In studies involving cats, the artificial activation of the medial amygdala leads directly to an increase in highly aggressive behavior.
 Stimulation of this area leads directly to the stimulation of areas of the Periaqueductal Grey and the Hypothalamus associated with aggression.

 Amygdala Sensitive to Sex Hormones

-Both of these areas have receptors which respond to both estrogenic and androgenic hormones, meaning that the amygdala conceives of aggression and the Periaqueductal Grey and the Hypothalamus respond to those signals in direct correlation with the activity of sex hormones in the brain.
+Both of these areas have receptors that respond to both estrogenic and androgenic hormones, meaning that the amygdala conceives of aggression, and the Periaqueductal Grey and the Hypothalamus respond to those signals in direct correlation with the activity of sex hormones in the brain.

 This is the mechanism by which a person sees a threat, and is conditioned to respond to it.
 Most similar research with regard to this study has involved the effects of Testosterone on threat perception in women.
 Also, these earlier studies were more concerned with how Testosterone impacts threat perception four hours or more after Testosterone is administered.